len-sla/automatize_with_GPT4/README.md

 ## Project Name Using GPT4 to automise boring tasks
 Given task to GPT4: with usage of  docker : in working directory check which of mp4 files are rotated and  if necessary  with the help of script using docker rotate them .
-Save result in subdirectory adding to to source mp4 name 'rotated" explain script and code step ny step
+Save result in subdirectory adding to to source mp4 name 'rotated" explain script and code step by step

 ---

-Sure, I can guide you through the process of completing this task using Docker.
-Here are the steps:
 First, we need to create a Docker image that has all the necessary tools and dependencies for our script to run.
 For this, we'll create a Dockerfile with the following content: